Flynn effect: Nutrition

 Improved nutrition is another possible explanation.
 Today's average adult from an industrialized nation is taller than a comparable adult of a century ago.
 That increase of stature, likely the result of general improvements in nutrition and health, has been at a rate of more than a centimeter per decade.
 Available data suggest that these gains have been accompanied by analogous increases in head size, and by an increase in the average size of the brain.
 This argument had been thought to suffer the difficulty that groups who tend to be of smaller overall body size (e.g. women, or people of Asian ancestry) do not have lower average IQs.

 A 2005 study presented data supporting the nutrition hypothesis, which predicts that gains will occur predominantly at the low end of the IQ distribution, where nutritional deprivation is probably most severe.
 An alternative interpretation of skewed IQ gains could be that improved education has been particularly important for this group.

 A century ago, nutritional deficiencies may have limited body and organ functionality, including skull volume.
 The first two years of life are a critical time for nutrition.
 The consequences of malnutrition can be irreversible and may include poor cognitive development, educability, and future economic productivity.
 On the other hand, Flynn has pointed to 20-point gains on Dutch military (Raven's type) IQ tests between 1952, 1962, 1972, and 1982.
-He observes that the Dutch 18-year-olds of 1962 had a major nutritional handicap.
+In 1962 he observed that Dutch 18-year-olds had a major nutritional handicap.
 They were either in the womb or were recently born, during the great Dutch famine of 1944—when German troops monopolized food and 18,000 people died of starvation.
 Yet, concludes Flynn, "they do not show up even as a blip in the pattern of Dutch IQ gains.
 It is as if the famine had never occurred."
 It appears that the effects of diet are gradual, taking effect over decades (affecting mother as well as the child) rather than a few months.